Patrol-AI/debuggingTest/README.md

 2. **Submit Your Work:**
    - Compress the project directory into a ZIP file.
-   - Email the ZIP file and your video to applyo@patrolapp.ai.
+   - Email the ZIP file and your video to apply@patrolapp.ai.
    - Use the subject line: [Your Name] - Technical Test #1

 ## Important Notes